Mycelium Packaging Material is one of the nature’s most powerful gifts, where packaging is grown instead of manufactured.

 Since the material decomposes within just a few weeks, it is not suitable for companies engaged in shipping over long distances.

-Technological Improvement in Mushroom Packaging Material
+Future Advancement in Mushroom Packaging Material

-Scientists are exploring ways to enhance the material’s properties, improve the production process and make it more cost-effective.
+Researchers are exploring ways to enhance the material’s properties, improve the production process and make it more cost-effective.

 Additionally, collaborations between industries and environmental organizations are helping to promote mycelium packaging as a green alternative to plastic packaging.